This is your page for all things reduction and reuse.

 Shopping: Remember the importance of consumer choice.
 You make a vote for the products you want on the shelf with what you choose to spend money on.
 Choose products that are local, sustainably-made, Fair Trade, recycled-content, recyclable, reusable, durable, or organic.

 For grocery shopping, have a strategy in mind before walking in the store.
 Make a list, and only buy the food that you know you can eat.
 For more great tips on reducing food waste, check out our Food Waste page.

-Drying freshly-washed hands: Reach for a cloth towel at home the next time you wash your hands.
+Drying hands or dishes: Reach for a cloth towel at home the next time you wash your hands or dishes.